determined-ai/determined/docs/interfaces/notebooks.rst

  Use the Determined CLI in Notebooks
 *************************************

-The Determined CLI is installed into notebook containers by default.
+The :ref:`cli-ug` is installed into notebook containers by default.
 This allows users to interact with Determined from inside a notebook---e.g., to launch new deep learning workloads or examine the metrics from an active or historical Determined experiment.
 For example, to list Determined experiments from inside a notebook, run the notebook command ``!det experiment list``.